andrematias/bcat/README.md

 ## How to install

-Clone this repo an run:
+Clone this repo and run:

 **install requirements**